UPC MAP

 Mediation & Arbitration Centres

-**The Irish government has committed to a referendum on ratifying the UPC Agreement before May 2024.
+*The Irish government has twice delayed a referendum on ratifying the UPC Agreement.

 Latest updates